Cléber Alves

-Cléber Rodrigo Alves, commonly known as Cléber Alves is a Brazilian footballer who plays as a goalkeeper for Primavera.
+Cléber Rodrigo Alves (born 15 July 1986), commonly known as Cléber Alves is a Brazilian former footballer who played as a goalkeeper.

 Having largely featured as a reserve keeper, he did play as first choice in 2014 Campeonato Brasileiro Série B for Vila Nova Futebol Clube, making 32 appearances in a season which ended in relegation.
 He first played in the Brazilian national league system in 2013, representing Treze in 2013 Campeonato Brasileiro Série C.